ekernf01/ekernf01.github.io/drafts/ml_bias/strategies for ml bias avoidance.md

 Examples of implicit bias abound in machine learning and statistics:

-- A beauty filter made features more European (whiter skin, narrower nose).
-[Source: ???](???)
+- Beauty filters make features more European (whiter skin, narrower noses).
+Sources: [madamenoire](https://madamenoire.com/618003/does-snapchats-beauty-filter-want-you-to-look-more-white/), [TechCrunch](https://techcrunch.com/2017/04/25/faceapp-apologises-for-building-a-racist-ai/).
-- An automated captioning system labels Black people as "gorillas".
-[Source: ???](???)
+- An Google automated captioning system labeled Black people as "gorillas".
+[Source: Forbes](https://www.forbes.com/sites/mzhang/2015/07/01/google-photos-tags-two-african-americans-as-gorillas-through-facial-recognition-software/#4b12795d713d)
 - Word embeddings produce analogies such as "man is to software engineer as woman is to homemaker".
-[Source: ???](???)
+[Source](https://arxiv.org/pdf/1607.06520.pdf)
 - Crime prediction tools give higher false positive rates on Black people.
 [Source: ProPublica](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).
 Needless to say, this is a controversial topic.
 I haven't read it all and thought it through; that may be a future post.
-The ProPublica analysis is [here](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm) and there is a rebuttal from NorthPointe [here](https://docplayer.net/25471274-Compas-risk-scales-demonstrating-accuracy-equity-and-predictive-parity.html).
+The ProPublica analysis is [here](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm) and there is a rebuttal from the original authors [here](https://docplayer.net/25471274-Compas-risk-scales-demonstrating-accuracy-equity-and-predictive-parity.html).
 - Polygenic scores (an application of machine learning to genetics and medicine) are expected to exacerbate health disparities.
 [Source: Martin et al arXiv preprint](https://www.biorxiv.org/content/early/2018/10/11/441261).

-If this makes you upset, check out the work being done by the folks in the [algorithmic justice league](https://www.ajlunited.org/) or [at Google](https://ai.google/education/responsible-ai-practices?category=fairness).
+If this makes you upset, check out the work being done by the folks in the [algorithmic justice league](https://www.ajlunited.org/) or [at Google](https://ai.google/education/responsible-ai-practices?category=fairness) or [at Microsoft](https://arxiv.org/pdf/1607.06520.pdf).
 It makes me upset, but it also make me curious...

 ### Is it possible to do better?
 If yes, then how?